Ready to Get Started?DOWNLOAD SANDBOX

 Explore Sandbox on virtual machine and cloud environments and learn to navigate the Apache Ambari user interface.

-This tutorial provides a section that describes the key concepts and series of tutorials where you move data into HDFS, explore the data with SQL in Apache Hive, do transformations with Apache Pig or Apache Spark and at the end generate a report with your choice of Microsoft Excel, Apache Zeppelin or Zoomdata tools.
+This tutorial provides a section that describes the key concepts and series of tutorials where you move data into HDFS, explore the data with SQL in Apache Hive, do transformations with Apache Pig or Apache Spark and at the end generate a report with Apache Zeppelin.

 This will provide a quick introduction to Spark by creating an RDD for wikipedia inside an Apache Zeppelin notebook.